-- 7 Slide the optical drive and carrier over the guides halfway into the drive bay, - 8 Attach the power and ribbon cables to the back of the drive.
+- 7 Slide the optical drive and carrier over the guides halfway into the drive bay, - Power cable middle connector Ribbon cable end connector - 8 Attach the power and ribbon cables to the back of the drive.

 9 Lift the latch and then slide the optical drive carrier into the drive bay, pushing it into place.